Ty Cobb may have been the best all-around baseball player that ever lived. But one thing is for sure: Cobb had a burning desire to win.

 "(Ty) Cobb lived off the field as though he wished to live forever.
 He lived on the field as though it was his last day," said Hall of Fame executive Branch Rickey.

 After spending time in the South Atlantic League and with some semipro teams, Cobb joined the Detroit Tigers in 1905.
-He spent 22 seasons in Detroit and another two in Philadelphia before retiring as the holder of 43 major league regular season career records, including the all-time batting average mark of .366.
+He spent 22 seasons in Detroit and another two in Philadelphia.
+At the time of his retirement, he was attributed as the holder of more than 90 career or season records, including the all-time batting average mark of .366.

 Cobb was known for his aggressive base running style and his ability to hit to all fields.
 He won nine consecutive AL batting titles from 1907 to 1915 and three more in his career.
 He hit .320 or better for 22 consecutive seasons including over .400 three times.